RocketRace/rocketrace.github.io/_posts/2025-05-05-breathing-breathing-geometry.md

 I wanted to visually convey the [fundamental domain][fundamental domain] of each of the shapes' symmetry groups.
-While the shapes smoothly oscillate between spheres and polyhedra, the fundamental domain (drawn as a set of lines on top of the shape) stay constant.
-This representing the fact that these oscillations do not impact the underlying symmetry of the shapes themselves.
+While the shapes smoothly oscillate between spheres and polyhedra, the fundamental domain (drawn as a set of lines on top of the shape) stays constant.
+This represents the fact that these oscillations do not impact the underlying symmetry of the shapes themselves.
 I found that quite fascinating!

 I chose to embed the fundamental domain within the meshes of each of the polyhedra.
 Given that all of the meshes